Daniela Billi: Work

 She and her colleagues also suggested that Chrooccoccidiopsis could be used in crewed missions on Mars for the production of resources for astronauts.
 To move in this direction, she developed genetic engineering tools for those cyanobacteria.

 She is maintaining the Culture Collection of Organisms from Extreme Environments (CCMEE) established by Imre Friedmann.

 Involvement in space missions

-Billi is involved in the EXPOSE-R2 mission, an astrobiogy experiment currently exposed outside of the International Space Station.
-She is responsible for experiments involving Chroococcidiopsis as part of the two major EPOSE-R2 subprojects: Biology and Mars Experiment (BIOMEX), and Biofilm Organisms Surfing Space (BOSS).
+Billi was involved in the EXPOSE-R2 mission, an astrobiogy experiment launched on 24 July 2014, which exposed different species of microorganisms to the environment outside the International Space Station.
+She was responsible for experiments involving Chroococcidiopsis as part of the two major EPOSE-R2 subprojects: Biology and Mars Experiment (BIOMEX), and Biofilm Organisms Surfing Space (BOSS).